-There are currently a number of drugs approved by the Food & Drug Administration to help modify the course of relapsing MS. There are four injectable medication; two medications given by infusion therapy (intravenous therapy); and one oral treatment approved by the FDA.
-Click here to learn more about disease-modification drugs to treat MS. Click here to learn more.
+There are currently a number of drugs approved by the Food and Drug Administration to help modify the course of relapsing MS. There are four injectable medications, two medications given by infusion therapy (intravenous therapy), and one oral treatment approved by the FDA.

 Treating Physical Symptoms

 Inflammation is very typical of MS relapses, and it can lead to many of the secondary symptoms associated with MS. Corticosteroids are often used to ease inflammation and reduce the severity of attacks are one of the most common MS treatment options.
 Corticosteroids used to treat MS include: